 In 2009 Dr. Kovac performed the world premiere of Gabriela Lena Frank's Puntos Suspensivos at the Joyce Theatre in New York City.
 The work was commissioned in part by the performing arts series, "Works and Process" at the Guggenheim Museum.
-That same year he co-founded the Stringendo Chamber Music Program as part of the Heartland Music Academy in Mission, Kansas.
-The year-round program is designed to coach new and beginning chamber ensembles.
-Dr. Kovac's work with the Heartland Music Academy also included coaching the Heartland Virtuosi and Camerata Chamber orchestras.
-He remains artistic director of the Heartland Chamber Music Festival, an internationally renowned summer program for young musicians that draws students and faculty from across the world, including the Miami String Quartet, Ivan Chen, and Noah Geller.
+He is the director of the ETSU Chamber Music Festival and previously served as an artistic co-director of the Heartland Chamber Music Festival, an internationally renowned summer program for young musicians that draws students and faculty from across the world, including the Miami String Quartet, Parker String Quartet, Harlem String Quartet, Ivan Chen, and Noah Geller.

 Dr. Kovac began his musical studies on violin at the age of four in his home country, the Czech Republic.
-Later, at the Janacek Conservatory in Ostrava, he chose the viola as his main instrument.
+Later, at the Janáček Conservatory in Ostrava, he chose the viola as his main instrument.
 He completed his Bachelor of Music as a scholarship student at the Longy School of Music in Boston and received his Master of Music in viola performance from the University of Massachusetts-Amherst, where he served as a graduate assistant in chamber music and orchestra.
 In 2002, Dr. Kovac became the violist in the Graduate Fellowship String Quartet at UMKC, where he completed the Doctor of Musical Arts in viola performance.
-He has studied with Pavel Vitek, Michelle LaCourse, and Scott Lee, and his chamber music coaches have included Benjamin Zander, Charles Treger, Sonya Monosoff, Katherine Murdock, Eric Stumacher, and Robert Marfeld.
+He has studied with Pavel Vítek, Michelle LaCourse, and Scott Lee, and his chamber music coaches have included Benny Kim, Roman Totenberg, Seymor Lipking, Benjamin Zander, Charles Treger, Sonya Monosoff, Katherine Murdock, Eric Stumacher, and Robert Marfeld.

 David Kovac performs on a viola made by Christopher Germain.